swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 and map the property name to a custom name for the encoded representation by providing a custom `CodingKeys` declaration instead of having the compiler generate one.
 The same should apply to the enum case.
 Given that enums are encoded into a nested structure, there are multiple `CodingKeys` declarations.
-One that contains the keys for each of the enum cases, and one for each case that contain the keys for the associated values.
+One that contains the keys for each of the enum cases, which as before is called `CodingKeys`, and one for each case that contain the keys for the associated values, that are prefixed with the capilized case name, e.g. `LoadCodingKeys` for `case load`.

 **Example**